jumpcutking/threads/README.md

 ## What's New

+### v1.5.1
+Fixed a bug where non-object data or array data would be passed to the thread manager without the global $ property.
+This causes the message to be rejected by the thread manager.
+Now, non-object and array data will be wrapped in an object with the data property (message.data).

 ### v1.5.0
 Threads now supports promises through the technique known as deferred promises.
 I've tested it using async/await using the function threads.awaitResponse();, chains haven't been fully tested but using .catch() should perform as expected.